Field Works: Melbourne

-Lush, exquisite, expensive, and a bit snobbish (or just French).
+Lush, exquisite, expensive, and a bit snobbish (or just French), which I definitely like.
 This florist is located in the heart of Fitzroy, on Brunswick Street.
 It’s a huge corner store you won’t miss, with its sculptures on the roof.
 You’ll be sure to stop and window-shop for a while even if you are not interested in flowers.
 Famous, stylish and “the best in Melbourne”, as they call themselves.
+Worth checking!

 Address: 247 Brunswick St, Fitzroy VIC 3065, Australia